alaudet/raspi-sump/docs/install_version_1.10-in_virtualenv.md

 Logout and log back into your account for the groups to take effect.

-Install Pip, RPi.GPIO and Matplotlib
+Install Pip, RPi.GPIO, Matplotlib and Virtualenv

     sudo apt update && sudo apt -y upgrade